 This is day one of your Rwanda gorilla holiday.
 You will be met upon arrival at the Kigali Airport.
 With the introductions done, enjoy a short transfer to Kigali city.
 It is here that you will be briefed on the Rwanda gorilla holiday.

 Spend the rest of the day at leisure in Kigali city.
 This is one of the cleanest of Africa’s cities.
 You can enjoy your day with a walk within the city.
-You will spend your night at Gorillas Hotel in Kigali.
+Spend your night at Gorillas Hotel in Kigali.
 This is booked on bed and breakfast basis.

 Day 2: Kigali-Nyungwe Forest